shanelonergan/shanelonergan.github.io/_posts/2020-06-12-react-without-create-react-app.md

 ## Part 1: HTML

 To get started, lets build out out HTML skeleton.
 In your directory, create a file called index.html, and fill that with an HTML skeleton.
-In the body, all we will need at first is a single div with the id of `like-button-container`.
+In the body, all we will need at first is a single div with the id of `like_button_container`.
 I am also going to add a header for display purposes.

 ```html
 <!DOCTYPE html>